 They are highly intelligent and get bored very easily.
 A pug can be a stubborn dog if he senses that he is stronger-minded than his owner.

 Pugs are very sensitive so a small change in your voice tone should be enough to keep them in control.
 They need an owner who is calm, confident, and consistent with training and rules.

 If you want a pet dog and a watchdog together, then get this dog or its crossbreed.

 The Cocker Pug could be a mix of an American Cocker Spaniel or an English Cocker Spaniel with a Pug.
 This mixed-breed dog has been in existence for two to three decades.

 It is hard to say the exact time when this dog breed was developed.
 Some say that this dog breed was made in America but there is no evidence to prove it.

 This mixed breed has limited information available so it might be better to look at the origin of its seed parents to get a better idea.

-Cocker Spaniel – The Cocker Spaniel dated back to the 1300s and believed to be from Spain.
+Cocker Spaniel – The Cocker Spaniel dated back to the 1300s and is believed to be from Spain.
 This dog breed was used as a hunting dog in history.
 But nowadays, this Cocker Spaniel is limited to being a life companion, although it is still widely used as a working dog.

-Pug – The Pug has been around a lot longer than any other dog and especially than Cocker Spaniel.
+Pug – The Pug has been around a lot longer than any other dog and especially Cocker Spaniel.
 Experts agree that Pug was found in China before 200 B.C.
-They were kept as a lapdog by the Chinese emperors and has been used widely for the same purpose in today’s age.
+They were kept as a lapdog by the Chinese emperors and have been used widely for the same purpose in today’s age.

 Cocker Spaniel and Pug Mix Details